RespiraWorks/Ventilator/gui/rpi-image/README.md

 `$ ansible-playbook --ask-become-pass rpi-primer.yml`

+The terminal will ask for the SUDO password for Raspbian.
+By default, this is "raspberry" without the quotes.

 ### hosts
 This is Ansible's inventory file that keeps track of the targets of playbooks.
 Place this file at `/etc/ansible/` or replace the contents of the preexisting `hosts` file